maangulo12/starter-kit/README.md

 ## Setting up the Database
 In this project, we use a script called **manage.py** to automate the process of setting up the database.
 This script is used to automatically create the tables in the database from the Python models.
-Here is how to use it:
+Here is how you can use it.

 ### Creating the tables from the Python models
 After implementing all the Python models, use this command to create the tables in the database.